Yupana: The Triangular Yupana

 These yupana, made of stone, have 18 triangular compartments.
 On one side there is a rectangular tower with one level and three triangular compartments.
 In the central part there are four square compartments.

 The Chan Chan Yupana

 Identical to the yupana of Chordeleg, both for the material and the arrangement of the compartments, this table yupana was found in the Chan Chan archaeological complex in Peru in 1967.

 The Cárhua de la Bahía Yupana

 Discovered in the Peruvian province of Pisco, these are two table yupana in clay and bone.
-The first is rectangular (47x32 cm), has 22 square (5x5 cm) and three rectangular (16x18 cm) compartments, and has no towers.
-The second yupana is rectangular (32x23 cm) and has 22 square compartments, two L-shaped compartments and three rectangular compartments in the center.
+The first is rectangular (47x32 cm; 18½" x 12½"), has 22 square (5x5 cm; 2" x 2") and three rectangular (16x18 cm; 6¼" x 7") compartments, and has no towers.
+The second yupana is rectangular (32x23 cm; 12½" x 9") and has 22 square compartments, two L-shaped compartments and three rectangular compartments in the center.
 The compartments are arranged symmetrically with respect to the axis of the longer side.